Shihang-Wang-58/PhenoScreen/README.md

    If you find this process difficult for you, you can also upload a profile file directly on our online website for similarity screening.

 ## Data 📂
-All training and downstream tasks datasets could be easily downloaded at https://zenodo.org/records/13943032, unzip it to the `data` folder.
+All training and downstream tasks datasets could be easily downloaded at https://zenodo.org/records/13943032, or https://huggingface.co/Sean-Wong/PhenoScreen, unzip it to the `data` folder.
 The cpg0012 dataset originally consists of 919,265 cellular images collected from 30,616 molecular intervention and you can access it at http://gigadb.org/dataset/100351.

 ## Online Server 🌐